topolvm/pvc-autoresizer/docs/maintenance.md

 #### Depending modules

+Read [Kubernetes go.mod](https://github.com/kubernetes/kubernetes/blob/master/go.mod) (Make sure the branch matches to the version of Kubernetes you're using) and update the `prometheus/*` modules.
-Please tidy up the dependencies.
+Then, please tidy up the dependencies.

 ```bash
 $ go mod tidy